-The film ends, followed by an automated powerPoint presentation by FRANCES STARK.
+The film ends, followed by an automated PowerPoint presentation by FRANCES STARK.
+When this eventually concludes, the VISUALISER is turned back ON.

-I must answer your request for a contribution with a simple "No". [press escape at any time to end this show] However, as my refusal is germane to your theme, I am compelled to addend my simple "No" with a complicated one.
+I must answer your request for a contribution with a simple "No".

+[press escape at any time to end this show] However, as my refusal is germane to your theme, I am compelled to addend my simple "No" with a complicated one.